algobulls/pyalgotrading/docs/brokers/connecting_alpaca.md

 ### Search for Alpaca

-- After clicking on Add Broker you will see a pop-out window with a search bar
+- On the pop-up window that appears, you have a search bar for finding your desired broker.

 - Type `Alpaca` in the search dialog box
-- **Alpaca Paper:** Opt this for paper trading.
+- Click on `Alpaca Paper (OAuth)` for choosing your Alpaca Paper Account.
-- **Alpaca Real:** Opt this for real trading.
+- Click on `Alpaca Live (OAuth)` for choosing your Alpaca Live Account.

 [![img.png](../python_build/imgs_v2/Python_Build_Broking_details_paper_mode_1.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/Python_Build_Broking_details_paper_mode_1.png)